by Vincent Foster

 It’s hard to find homes without a doorbell at the present time.
 And in most cases, new homes come with one doorbell at the front while another resting for the back door.
 There are different sound variations available to choose from as well.

 It can be melodies, chimes, or regular buzzers too.
 No matter what type you’re using currently, the doorbell isn’t something that’ll last you forever.
 It can stop working and hence you’ll need to look for a new one or at least repair things.

-One day when you discover the need of changing your home’s doorbell system or simply repair it, rewiring will be definitely a part of the process.
-So why not today we give the topic of how to wire a doorbell some attention?
+One day when you discover the need of changing your home doorbell system or simply repair it, rewiring will be definitely a part of the process.
+So why not today We give the topic of how to wire a doorbell some attention?

 The wiring process is nothing hard and it mostly involves pretty simple tools.
 You will require 15 to 30 minutes for the whole process usually.
 I’m about to break down in parts to make it even simpler.
 Enjoy!

 To start smart, you need to grasp some ideas about the doorbell parts you’ll be working with for this wiring process.
 This isn’t something too hard to understand, so chill.
 Basically, there are several parts to talk about of a doorbell.

 The first part is a push button that stays within your home’s exterior or main entry door.
 This button basically tells the chime to ring whenever there’s someone at door pushing it.
 Next comes the main operative part.

 And it is the doorbell chime.
 This is where all the sound production happens.
 It comes with terminals placed on the central hub.
 The wires from push button enter terminals.
 It also connects to the transformer which we’ll talk about later.

 Typically, you get to see around three terminals called front, trans, and rear.
 The rear doorbell push button connects to the same-named terminal.
 The same goes for the front doorbell pushbutton.
 And trans terminal that is also known as a common terminal is for the transformer.